-Mini pump – best for stuffing into a jersey pocket, storing in a saddle bag or strapped to a frame.
+Mini pump – best for stuffing into a jersey pocket, storing in a saddle bag, chucking in a backpack or strapping to a frame.
 Slow to inflate, particularly with mountain bike tyres, but very compact

 Track pump – a pump with an inbuilt stand that is best left in the house or back of a car.
 Quick to use but bulky

-CO2 inflator — A small head that uses screw-in, one-shot CO2 cartridges to quickly bring tyres up to a usable pressure.
+CO2 inflator – a small inflator with a head that uses screw-in, one-shot CO2 cartridges to quickly bring tyres up to a usable pressure.
 Emergency use only

 Tubeless inflator – a specialist high-volume chamber that can be pressurised to give a powerful blast of air to seat tubeless road or mountain bike tyres